The-MMORPG-Project/website/.github/CONTRIBUTING.md

 ### Web Server

 1. Install and setup [MySQL](https://dev.mysql.com/downloads/installer/) (preferably setup on a remote dedicated machine)
+2. Navigate to the web directory
-2. Install dependencies with `yarn install`
+3. Install dependencies with `yarn install`
-3. Create `.env` file in Web root folder and fill following variables inside
+4. Create `.env` file in Web root folder and fill following variables inside
 ```
 DB_HOST=xxx.xxx.xxx.xxx
 DB_USER=xxxxx
 DB_PASSWORD=xxxxxxx
 ```
-4. Run server with `yarn dev:start` (protip: just use `yarn start` if you want to start without compiling tsc)
+5. Run server with `yarn dev:start` (protip: just use `yarn start` if you want to start without compiling tsc)

 ### Game Server

 1. Clone `https://github.com/SoftwareGuy/ENet-CSharp`
 2. Go into the `Source/Managed` folder and run `dotnet build`
 3. Grab the `ENet-CSharp.dll` from `Source\Managed\bin\Debug\netcoreapp3.1` and add it to your VSCode references
+4. Navigate to the server directory
-4. Go to the game server directory and run the server with `dotnet run`
+5. Go to the game server directory and run the server with `dotnet run`

 ## Workflow